 have recently ended two International tours with the Hispanic Flamenco Ballet as dancers and choreographers.
 They have also danced with the Florida Grand Opera, Ballet La Rosa and La Truco.
 Esther and Edwin With Hispanic Flamenco Ballet Ensemble founded BAILA FLAMENCO DANCE STUDIO, a project that provides educational experiences through classes, workshops.

 yoga * Massage * Kung Fu

 International Martial Arts Temple

-International Martial Arts Temple (IMAT) was founded in the 70's in England and started in Miami in 2009, with the opening of Nityananda Center in Coconut Grove.
+IMAT (International Martial Arts Temple) was founded in the 70's in England and started in Miami in 2009, with the opening of Nityananda Center in Coconut Grove.
 Students are exposed to different Martial Art styles from China, like Chi Gong, Kung Fu and Taoist teachings.
 From the beginning IMAT has helped hundreds of young women and men to become leaders and to grow in health, character and as compassionate human beings.
 Many students have founded their own schools in different parts of the world keeping the IMAT traditions alive.
-Check out IMAT on the web HERE.

 With the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami-Dade County Mayor and Board of County Commissioners.